To enable debug and system call logging, add the runtimeArgs below to your

 sudo systemctl restart docker

-will contain the strace logs from your application, which
+ending with .boot will contain the strace logs from your application, which

 can be useful for identifying missing or broken system calls in gVisor.
 If you